JasonDeacutis/JasonDeacutis.github.io/index.md

 {% include figure.html header=h content=c footer=f %}

 ## Thermal Imaging (FLIR)
-***Disclaimer:** Work in progress, many features are still missing and are subject to change.*

-Approximation of [FLIR](https://en.wikipedia.org/wiki/Forward-looking_infrared "Forward Looking InfraRed wikipedia") light, used to identify heat sources such as vehicles and infantry.
+Approximation of [Infrared](https://en.wikipedia.org/wiki/Forward-looking_infrared "Forward Looking InfraRed wikipedia") light, used to identify heat sources such as vehicles and infantry.
 Vehicle engines, gun barrels, & tracks are heat sources that can change temperature independently.
 In addition, the sun's position is used to determine the ambient environement temperature.
 Surface details are obtained using a semi-physically-based light model: surface brightness, roughness, & metalness are used to estimate [heat emittance](https://en.wikipedia.org/wiki/Emissivity "Emissivity wikipedia"), determining how bright or dark it appears in thermal imagers.
 This achieves decently realistic results without needing much manual labor.